JoshuaUrrutia/tacc-reproducible-automation-2023/docs/03-abaco.rst

 Deploying an Actor
 ----------------------------

-We can move the the `fastqc_actor` directory in that same repository we downloaded earlier:
+We can move the the ``fastqc_actor`` directory in that same repository we downloaded earlier:
 ::
   cd ../fastqc_actor

-Edit reactor.py
+Edit reactor.py, job.json and build container
 ---------------------------------
 Reactor.py is the script that runs when an actor is invoked.
 We'll edit the input directory here to match the input directory that you'll be using to upload data: